Don’t get thrown through a loop! Here’s what to look for when searching for your perfect sheet set…

-The cotton base cloth can be constructed using a number of weaves, resulting in a variety of different finishes.
-The way a cotton sheet is woven will determine whether it is light and crisp, silky and smooth or soft and cosy.
+The cotton base cloth can be constructed using a number of different weaves, resulting in a variety of different finishes.
+The way a cotton sheet is woven will determine whether it is light and crisp, silky and smooth, or soft and cosy.

 How do I choose which type of weave will be best for me?

-*INSIDER TIP – If you love the warmth and softness of flannelette during winter but get too hot during the warmer months consider alternating your bed sheets seasonally to feel light and fresh in summer and toasty warm in winter.
+INSIDER TIP – If you love the warmth and softness of flannelette during winter, but get too hot during the warmer months, consider alternating bed sheets seasonally to feel light and fresh in summer and toasty warm in winter.

-Recently invested in an extra deep mattress or a pillow topper?
+Recently invested in an extra deep mattress or pillow topper?

 Then remember that this will impact what size depth you will need for your fitted sheet.
-Our Morgan & Finch White Label sheet sets all have a 40cm depth to fit most modern mattresses but, if you need an extra deep sheet, keep a look out for our range of 50cm Extra Deep Queen and King sized sheet sets.
+Our Morgan & Finch sheet sets all have a 37cm or 40cm depth to fit most modern mattresses, but if you need an extra deep sheet, keep a look out for our range of 50cm Extra Deep Queen and Extra Deep King sized sheet sets.

 Remembering the Room